 Gatherings to Heal and Raise Consciousness

-A burn-out motivates us to re-asses everything in life and so she did.
+A burn-out motivates us to re-asses everything in life, and so she did.

-When she learned this lesson gradually, Universal forces by Law of Attraction presented her with the appropriate people, presentations, workshops, courses, books, films, events and so on, to discover her-self and the Self of others as well.
+When she learned this lesson gradually, Universal forces by Law of Attraction presented her with appropriate people, presentations, workshops, courses, books, films, events and so on, to discover her-self and the Self of others as well.
 After her burn-out, she managed to build up strength and confidence, release fear, pain and stress by becoming a fashion model, calligraphist, bookseller, taking lessons in competitive swimming, martial arts, dance, meditation, healing arts, group-therapy, enrolling in the Avatar® course and Rebalancing® training to become a certified bodyworker.

 This was also the year that the name ‘Okeko’ came to her.
 Very intrigued that no-one yet had used this palindrome, she decided to keep it to herself until 2012 when she gave up literally everything to be free.
-It was a phase of letting go belongings, relationships and work to reflect deeper on her quest in life.
-She moved up a hill near Velez-Malaga in the Spanish Campo (very rural setting) after five years living in Marbella, both in Andalusia, South of Spain.
+It was a phase of letting go… belongings, relationships and work to reflect deeper on her quest in life.
+She moved up a hill near Velez-Malaga in the Spanish Campo (very rural setting) after five years Marbella, both in Andalusia, South of Spain.